asiftyro/gKeep/README.md

-# An A-B-C to Electron App making (when you hate to use Google Keep inside browser tab).
+# An A-B-C to Electron App (when you hate to use Google Keep inside browser tab).

 ## Requirement: